onzfonz/comp227/src/content/3/en/part3a.md

 })
 ```

-The request is responded to with the [json](http://expressjs.com/en/4x/api.html#res.json) method of the *response* object.
+The request is responded to with the [json](http://expressjs.com/en/4x/api.html#res.json) method of the `response` object.
 Calling the method will send the **notes** array that was passed to it as a JSON formatted string.
-Express automatically sets the <i>Content-Type</i> header with the appropriate value of <i>application/json</i>.
+Express automatically sets the `Content-Type` header with the appropriate value of `application/json`.

 ![api/notes gives the formatted JSON data again](../../images/3/6ea.png)

 Next, let's take a quick look at the data sent in JSON format.

-In the earlier version where we were only using Node, we had to transform the data into the JSON format with the *JSON.stringify* method:
+In the earlier version where we were only using Node, we had to transform the data into the JSON format with the `JSON.stringify` method:

 ```js
 response.end(JSON.stringify(notes))